Associate of Science Degree

 OSU will seamlessly accept UCC graduates' credits under the College's Forestry program associate of science degree.Read more ...

-Programs offered at OSU include Electrical and Computer Engineering, Civil Engineering, Construction Engineering Management, Environmental Engineering, Mechanical, Industrial and Manufacturing, and Chemical Engineering, as well as BioMedical, Forest, Geological, Mining, Metallurgical, and Nuclear Engineering.
-PSU and OIT offer programs in Civil and Environmental, Mechanical, Electrical and Computer Engineering.
-OIT also offers programs in Geomatics (Surveying) and Renewable Energy.
+The AS transfer track closely follows the first two years of study for engineering programs at most universities in Oregon.
+Majors offered at OSU include Architectural Engineering, Electrical and Computer Engineering, Civil Engineering, Construction Engineering Management, Environmental Engineering, Mechanical, Industrial and Manufacturing, and Chemical Engineering, as well as Biomedical, Forest, Geological, Mining, Metallurgical, and Nuclear Engineering.
+PSU and OIT offer degrees in Civil and Environmental, Mechanical, Manufacturing, Electrical and Computer Engineering.
+OIT also offers majors in Geomatics (Surveying) and Renewable Energy.
+Many of the core classes taken during the first two years of study are the same for all engineering majors.
+However, it is important that students work closely with the UCC engineering faculty advisor and UCC Advising and Career Center to develop a custom educational planner for transfer to the university of choice.

 Did you know?